ProperForm Data Processing Addendum

 ProperForm will not:

-(a) sell Provider Personal Data within the meaning of Applicable Privacy Law(b) share Provider Personal Data for cross-context behavioral advertising or targeted advertising purposes; (c) retain, use, or disclose Provider Personal Data for any commercial purpose other than the Business Purposes specified in Exhibit A, as otherwise set forth in the Terms, or as required by Applicable Privacy Law; (d) retain, use, or disclose Provider Personal Data outside of the direct business relationship between ProperForm and Provider, except as required by Applicable Privacy Law; (e) combine Provider Personal Data with Personal Data obtained from other sources or ProperForm's own interactions with consumers, except as permitted to provide the Services or as otherwise expressly permitted under Applicable Privacy Law; or (f) use Provider Personal Data to train, fine-tune, or otherwise develop artificial intelligence or machine learning models, whether operated by ProperForm or any third party.
+(a) sell Personal Data within the meaning of Applicable Privacy Law(b) share Personal Data for cross-context behavioral advertising or targeted advertising purposes; (c) retain, use, or disclose Personal Data for any commercial purpose other than the Business Purposes specified in Exhibit A, as otherwise set forth in the Terms, or as required by Applicable Privacy Law; (d) retain, use, or disclose Personal Data outside of the direct business relationship between ProperForm and Business, except as required by Applicable Privacy Law; (e) combine Personal Data with Personal Data obtained from other sources or ProperForm's own interactions with consumers, except as permitted to provide the Services or as otherwise expressly permitted under Applicable Privacy Law; or (f) use Personal Data to train, fine-tune, or otherwise develop artificial intelligence or machine learning models, whether operated by ProperForm or any third party.

 3.3.
 CCPA Certification.